nullbitsco/ESPRemoteSerial/README.md

 - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)
 - [Log4Esp](https://github.com/hunsalz/log4Esp)
 - [NTPClient](https://github.com/taranais/NTPClient) (Only if compiled with `USE_NTPCLIENT`, which is on by default)
+- SPIFFS (ESP internal) is required to store the local logfile.
+It won't yet work without the filesystem present.

 ## Usage
 See complete examples in the [examples](https://github.com/nullbitsco/ESPRemoteSerial/tree/master/examples) directory.